-To treat your child, the speech-language pathologist (SLP) will help him or her to learn to relax and enjoy communicating through play.
+To treat your child, the SLP will help your child learn to relax and enjoy communicating through play.
 The SLP will use different age-appropriate methods to help your child with language and communication.
 The SLP will talk with your child and may:

 - Use toys, books, objects, or pictures to help with language development